Bourbon Sweet Potato Casserole

 There’s not a person I can think of that isn’t going to want a giant scoop of these sweet potatoes on Thanksgiving, or any holiday.
 That perfect scoop with a little melted marshmallow…it’s so completely addicting, even if you’re plate is packed!

-Looking For More Thanksgiving Side Dishes?
+Looking For More Holiday Side Dishes?

 Print